About A/Prof Adrian Hunt — Cataract Surgeon and Medical Retina Specialist, Miranda

 - Member — TGA Advisory Committee on Medicines

-- Lead Investigator, RVO module — Fight Retinal Blindness! registry, Save Sight Institute
+- Investigator, RVO module — Fight Retinal Blindness! registry, Save Sight Institute

-He is the lead investigator for the retinal vein occlusion module of the Fight Retinal Blindness!
+He has been the investigator on multiple analyses of retinal vein occlusion outcomes using data from the Fight Retinal Blindness!
 (FRB!) registry at the Save Sight Institute, University of Sydney — a clinical database that collects treatment outcomes from ophthalmologists across Australia and internationally.
 Clinical trials tell us how treatments perform under ideal conditions; registry data tells us what actually happens in routine care, over years.
 That distinction matters, because retinal conditions are typically lifelong.

 He is an active co-author on more than twenty peer-reviewed papers covering intravitreal therapy in macular degeneration, retinal vein occlusion, and diabetic eye disease — frequently performing the data analysis and drafting the manuscript.
 He regularly presents findings at national and international conferences, including RANZCO, EURETINA, ARVO, and ASRS.